jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 >Clearly, cohesion and coupling are interrelated.
 The greater the cohesion of individual modules in the system, the lowering the coupling between modules will be.
 In practice, these measures are correlated; that is, on the average, as one increases, the other decreases, but the correlation is not perfect.
 Maximizing the sum of module cohesion over all modules in a system should closely approximate the results one would obtain in trying to minimize coupling.
 However, it turns out to be easier both mathematically and practically to focus on cohesion.

 # Coupling and Cohesion - Possibly Two Sides of the Same Coin
-I think there's more to Coupling and Cohesion than being interrelated. __Coupling and Cohesion represent dependency and knowledge at a distance.__ Coupling represents dependency at greater distances, i.e., dependency and knowledge beyond the module.
-Cohesion represents dependency at lesser distances, i.e., dependency and knowledge within the module.
+I think there's more to Coupling and Cohesion than their interrelatedness. __Coupling and Cohesion represent dependency and knowledge at a distance.__ Coupling represents dependency upon and knowledge of elements at greater distances, i.e., dependency and knowledge beyond the module.
+Cohesion represents dependency of and knowledge of elements at lesser distances, i.e., dependency and knowledge within the module.
 Coupling and Cohesion could be thought of describing the same concept but with two opposing terms.

-The original definition of Coupling and Cohesion applied to connectivity being inside or outside a module, but I think the principle expands on a spectrum beyond connectivity relative to a module.
+The original definition of Coupling and Cohesion applied to connectivity being inside or outside a module, but I think the principle expands on a spectrum beyond connectivity more granular than the module.

-Thinking more abstractly, the cubes in the diagram above define a _boundary_, which can represent expanding borders, such as: a statement block, method, class, package, service, etc. It depends upon context.
+Thinking more abstractly, the cubes in the diagram above can be thought of as any _boundary_, which can represent expanding borders, such as: a statement block, method, class, package, service, etc. It depends upon context.
 Boundaries can be nested.

 The dots are elements within each boundary.
 The _Good_ illustration shows high cohesion among the elements in each boundary and relatively little, i.e., loose, coupling between the boundaries.
 The _Bad_ illustration also shows low cohesion among elements within the boundaries and high coupling among elements in the other boundary.